 Funding and awards

-- Powered wheelchair systems and devices (used by 2,000 people since 2008 in six special schools and institutions including RNIB and NHS and many private homes, they are reducing the need for carers and changing professional services).
+- Powered wheelchair systems and devices (used by 2,000 people since 2008 in six special educational needs schools and institutions including RNIB and NHS and many private homes, they are reducing the need for carers and changing professional services)

-- Systems for teaching over the WWW (currently in use in eleven schools and colleges).
+- Systems for teaching over the Web (currently in use in eleven schools and colleges)

 Examples of research work taken up by other Universities